daniel-ferradal-marquez/asus-rog-g15-linux/README.md

-### Collection of Scripts for 2021 Asus ROG Strix G15 under Linux with systemd
+### Collection of Scripts I use for 2021 Asus ROG Strix G15 under Linux with systemd

 If I start using something else I will add it here.